 Section 2 of the ARP presents the data utilized to project stream depletions to the Conejos River, Alamosa River, and Rio Grande as a result of the Plan Year's groundwater withdrawals from Subdistrict ARP Wells.
-The Response Function outputs identify total projected stream depletions for the Plan Year, a breakdown of the monthly stream depletions for the Alamosa, two reaches on the Conejos, and three reaches on the Rio Grande and a projection of the Post-Plan Stream Depletions calculated as a result of the predicted Plan Year groundwater withdrawals from Subdistrict ARP Wells.
+The Response Function outputs identify total projected stream depletions for the Plan Year, a breakdown of the monthly stream depletions for the Alamosa, two reaches on the Conejos, and three reaches on the Rio Grande, and a projection of the Post-Plan Stream Depletions calculated as a result of the predicted Plan Year groundwater withdrawals from Subdistrict ARP Wells.
 The Subdistrict used the current 6P98 Response Functions to calculate projected stream depletions for this ARP.

-The April through September streamflow forecasts made by the Division Engineer are based upon guidance given by forecasts from the United States Department of Agriculture's Natural Resources Conservation Service ("NRCS"), the National Weather Service NWS), and the National Center for Atmospheric Research (NCAR).
+The April through September streamflow forecasts included in the ARP for the Rio Grande and Conejos systems are made by the Division Engineer and are based upon guidance given by forecasts from the United States Department of Agriculture's Natural Resources Conservation Service ("NRCS"), the National Weather Service (NWS), and the National Center for Atmospheric Research (NCAR).